minio/docs/source/reference/minio-mc-admin/mc-admin-idp-ldap.rst

    * - :mc-cmd:`mc admin idp ldap remove`
      - Remove an AD/LDAP IDP server configuration from a deployment.

-   * - :mc-cmd:`mc admin idp ldap list`
-     - Outputs a list of the existing AD/LDAP server configurations for a deployment.

    * - :mc-cmd:`mc admin idp ldap info`
      - Displays details for a specific AD/LDAP server configuration.